captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 ## CREON:
-When a man you hate dies, he does not become your friend.
+If a man you hate dies, he does not become your friend.

 ---

 ## ANTIGONE: